Lassie Come Home

-Lassie Come Home is a 1943 Metro-Goldwyn-Mayer Technicolor feature film starring Roddy McDowall and canine actor Pal, in a story about the profound bond between Yorkshire boy Joe Carraclough and his rough collie, Lassie.
+Lassie Come Home is a 1943 American, Metro-Goldwyn-Mayer Technicolor drama film starring Roddy McDowall and canine actor Pal, in a story about the profound bond between Yorkshire boy Joe Carraclough and his rough collie, Lassie.
 The film was directed by Fred M. Wilcox from a screenplay by Hugo Butler based upon the 1940 novel Lassie Come-Home by Eric Knight.
-The film was the first in a series of seven MGM films starring "Lassie."
+The film was the first in a series of seven MGM films starring "Lassie".

-In 1993, Lassie Come Home was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
+In 1993, Lassie Come Home was selected for preservation in the National Film Registry of the Library of Congress being deemed "culturally, historically, or aesthetically significant".

 The original film saw a sequel, Son of Lassie in 1945 with five other films following at intervals through the 1940s.
 A British remake of the 1943 movie was released in 2005 as Lassie to moderate success.
 The film has been released to VHS and DVD.

 Plot

 Set in Depression-era Yorkshire, England, Mr and Mrs Carraclough are hit by hard times and forced to sell their collie, Lassie, to the rich Duke of Rudling, who has always admired her.
 Young Joe Carraclough grows despondent at the loss of his companion.

 However, Lassie will have nothing to do with the Duke, and finds ways to escape her kennels and return to Joe.
 The Duke finally carries Lassie to his home hundreds of miles distant in Scotland.
 There, his granddaughter Priscilla senses the dog's unhappiness and arranges her escape.

 Lassie then sets off for a long trek to her Yorkshire home.
 She faces many perils along the way, dog catchers and a violent storm, but also meets kind people who offer her aid and comfort.
 At the end, when Joe has given up hope of ever seeing his dog again, the weary Lassie returns to her favorite resting place in the schoolyard at home.
 There, Lassie is joyfully reunited with the boy she loves.